robOcity/robocity.github.com/content/posts/song_play_no_sql.md

  **Query**: Find every user name (first and last) in the music app history who listened to the song 'All Hands Against His Own'

  **Primary key**: The primary key contains both a simple partition key (_song_) and one clustering column (_userId_ ).
-The _song_ title is the focus of this query, so it is used as the partition key.  _UserId_ is unique across all users where the combination of first and last name is probably not.
+The _song_ title is the focus of this query and the partition key too.  _UserId_ is unique across all users, where the combination of first and last names is probably not.

  **Table columns**: Requested information: _song, firstName and lastName_.
-Primary key supporing where clause: _song and userId_.
+Primary key supporting where clause: _song and userId_.

  **Where clause**: _"song = 'All Hands Against His Own'"_